Deploy your laravel applications like pro using Bitbucket

 8 min read

-Apr 18, 2021 10:20 PM (a year ago)
+Apr 18, 2021 10:20 PM (4 years ago)

 In this journey I'll be your guide into how to deploy your laravel application to multiple servers using CI and pipelines that will make your life so much easier and allow you to achieve zero-downtime deployments.